angelo-wf/LakeSnes/README.md

 ## Compatibility

 The emulator currently only supports regular LoROM and HiROM games (no co-processors and such).
 Battery saves are not retained yet.
+SPC files can also not be loaded yet.

 This emulator is definitely not fully accurate.
 The CPU and SPC are both opcode-based and the 'execute all at once, then stall the correct amount of cycles'-pattern is used a lot.
 The PPU renders per scanline, so mid-scanline effects are not supported.
 The DSP executes on a per-sample basis.